 - Icing sugar to dust

-Divide the mixture between the cupcake cases, then bake for 20 minutes until then are golden brown.
+- Divide the mixture between the cupcake cases, then bake for 20 minutes or until they are golden brown.
 Let them cool completely on a cooling rack

 Pin it for later!